camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/31-migrate-from-camunda-bpm-71/10-migrate-pa.html.md

 The recommended upgrade steps for the process applications are:

 * Stop all process applications.
-* (optional) Create a shared library like described [here](ref:/guides/installation-guide/was/#bpm-platform-install-the-camunda-bpm-platform-shared-libraries).
+* Create a shared library like described [here](ref:/guides/installation-guide/was/#bpm-platform-install-the-camunda-bpm-platform-shared-libraries) if not already done.
 Name it 'Camunda'.
 Delete all camunda BPM 7.1 related libraries from the `$WAS_HOME/lib/ext` directory. `$WAS_HOME` is usually located at `/opt/IBM/WebSphere/AppServer`.
 Create a new directory into which you copy the new camunda BPM 7.2 shared libraries.
 Restart the server afterwards.
 * For each previously deployed process application: associate the 'Camunda' shared library with them.
 Otherwise they will fail to start because required resources are missing.
 * Start the process applications.